statnett/k3a-ldap-authenticator/README.md

 ### Group authorizer configuration

-If you want to enable ACLs which contain a `Group` principal type, you will need the above configuration, plus our `LdapGroupAclAuthorizer` (for ZooKeeper ACLs) or `LdapGroupStandardAuthorizer` for KRaft mode ACLs.
+If you want to enable ACLs which contain a `Group` principal type, you will need the above configuration, plus our `LdapGroupStandardAuthorizer` for KRaft mode ACLs.

 Requirements for our group authorizer: